Skip to content

 By Benji ChapmanCo-Deputy Music Editor

 A rising star in the UK rap scene, Louis Culture turned heads with his debut album Smile Soundsystem.
-The title and grinning expression which emblaze the front cover suggest from the get-go that Louis' music is profoundly joyful.
-Make no mistake, Louis is no newcomer to grime however: founding Elevation Meditation alongside contemporaries P-Rallel and Lord Apex in 2020.
-His performance was expectedly full of cheery energy balanced with consummate respect for fellow collaborators- particularly opener HANAH.
+The title and grinning expression that emblaze the front cover suggest from the get-go that Louis' music is profoundly joyful.
+Make no mistake, Louis is no newcomer to grime however; founding Elevation Meditation alongside contemporaries P-Rallel and Lord Apex in 2020.
+His performance was expectedly full of cheery energy balanced with consummate respect for fellow collaborators - particularly opener HANAH.

 Previewing unreleased tracks, HANAH debuted pieces to an audience who quickly became transfixed by her melodies that cut through the ambience.
 She opened her set with hazy soundscapes but soon changed things up as she lifted her guitar for the track 'Looking In'.
 A reverberated guitar in open tuning weaves its way through the fog as a crooning voice hums and bounces off of the warm chords.